Marshmalow212/ebrta_laravel_react_mysql/README.md

-# E-BRTC - Web Project
+# E-BRTA - Web Project

 This is a prototype for vehicle and license registration system of BRTA.
 Here we have demonstrated how we can make the portion of this civil service hassle free and faster.
 ***